- General Information

 Is travel in Mongolia difficult?

 Yes, travel in Mongolia is demanding, and the infrastructure and services are often poor.
 We prefer to prepare you for the worst possible conditions and have you be pleasantly surprised than to downplay the difficulties of travel.
 Some of our trips offer a greater degree of comfort and better facilities than others.
 If you have any doubts about whether you will enjoy the conditions of travel or the quality of accommodation, restaurants and transportation, consult us and we will give you unbiased advice about whether our trips are right for you.
 We cannot make a general recommendation, as we have had clients of under 10 years old and over 80 years of age join many of our challenging trips, and they have unreservedly enjoyed the experience.
 If you are eager for new and unusual experiences and are reasonably fit, then almost any of our adventures will be a unique experience, whatever your age.
 If you have already traveled to less developed parts of the world, you will know what to expect.
 Again, please ask our advice.
 We would rather have you decline to travel with us than you be unhappy on the trip.

 What advice do you have for women travelers?

-It’s my first camping adventure… what can I expect?
+It's my first camping adventure tour.
+What can I expect?